helecloud/redshift-query/README.md

 ### Usage as a Library

-To use the library directly
+To use the library directly you can simply provide the parameters in snake_case format:
 ```python
 import redshift_query